 Even though the effects of microdosing with B. caapi are extremely subtle compared to a full dose of ayahuasca, the messages can still be deep and powerful.
 Creating sacredness and ritual around ingesting the drops can help to maintain that connection to the spirit of the vine.
 B. caapi is not a party drug, or something to take for a fun ride; it’s to be used to help support your physical, mental and spiritual growth and evolution.
 When you use it in this way, the benefits will be exponential.

 Extracts of ayahuasca vine made specially for microdosing are available to buy online!
 EntheoNation only recommends ayahuasca extracts that have been sourced sustainably.

 A typical starting microdose of ayahuasca vine will be anything less than 0.1 grams of dried plant material.
 With microdosing, it’s always best to start with as small a dose as possible, and gradually work your way up from there.
 If you’re nervous about preparing a microdose for yourself, extracts can be purchased online.

-For example, this company Sage Extracts recommends taking 1-3 drops of their B. caapi extract up to three times a day under the tongue.
+For example, Sage Extracts recommends taking 1-3 drops of their B. caapi extract up to three times a day under the tongue.
 I would personally recommend starting with as low as one drop a day and work your way up to a dose that works for you.
 Everyone is going to have a different degree of sensitivity.